Objective: Add the ability to play your iPod, iPhone, Android, or any other MP3 player to your E39.

 After this is done, go back in your car and remove the panel that is behind the glovebox strut on the left hand side.
 It is held on by two Phillips screws; one is located behind the strut, so just swing that out of the way.
 The other screw is up slightly higher and to the left of the strut.

 Once the panel is removed, take the auxiliary wire and route it down the right side of the radio plate.
 If you shine a flashlight into the area, you should be able to roughly see the path that the wire should take.
 It took me a little bit of messing around to get it routed correctly, but you have plenty of slack.
 Once the wire is routed as shown in the photo below, run it below the pin at the rear left of the glovebox and insert it into the center hole of the faceplate, securing it with the nut provided.
 You can now reinstall your glovebox panel, glovebox, CD player, and MID.
 Do not make your 10 mm bolts that hold the glovebox onto the rail too tight; if the glovebox opens slower or not at all afterwards, loosen these nuts a little bit.

 Pull the excess cable slack back into the radio cavity.
 Again, I would double check that it works if you haven’t already before putting everything back together.
-I did not end up using the faceplate or the two screws that hold it in because I did not have a drill bit small enough for those 2 mm holes.
-I just drilled a 10 mm hole, shoved the cable in there, and it holds just fine.

 If you find yourself cranking up the volume on your stereo to hear your music at a reasonable level when using the AUX input, you can adjust the volume of the input by going into the Tone controls.
 There, you will find a setting to increase or decrease the volume.
 This helped substantially in my case where the volume was far too low.